JulianusIV/UptimeKumaHeartbeat/README.md

 ``heartbeatData``:
 see previous section

-note:
-When using continuous Heartbeats you can modify the properties on the object you passed in order to send new data with the next outgoing Heartbeat.
+- Note: When using continuous Heartbeats you can modify the properties on the object you passed in order to send new data with the next outgoing Heartbeat.

 When starting continuous Heartbeats the following parameters are optional: